 Formalities like what needs to be done and how it needs to be done is usually figured out, as is mostly the case with law students, by indulging in the process first hand.

-This article aims to provide LL.M. aspirants a frame of reference.
-A consolidated step-by-step guide so that one need not scamper around for each and every thing.
+This article aims to provide LL.M. aspirants with a frame of reference.
+A consolidated step-by-step guide so that one need not scamper around for each and everything.
 The application process is indeed gruelling; it can nonetheless, by following the steps listed, be carried out surgically.

 Step 1 – Commencement

 This first and foremost step towards pursuing an LL.M. is figuring out whether you want to: